MENU

 $15 x 20 = $300

-The next step is to add any overtime the employee may have worked.
-If you pay time and a half for overtime hours, the employee would receive the regular hourly wage of $15, plus another $7.50 for each extra hour on the job.
+The next step is to add any overtime the employee worked.
+If you pay time and a half for overtime hours, the employee would receive the regular hourly wage of $15, plus 1.5 times the hourly rate, or $22.50, for each extra hour on the job.
 So, if the employee above worked five hours of overtime, this would be the calculation to find their gross pay:

+Using one of the best online payroll services makes deductions easy, but it’s still important to understand what goes into each section.
 Calculating an employee’s net pay for any pay period involves subtracting tax withholding and other payroll deductions from the gross pay for that pay period.
-Start with gross pay for the pay period.
+Start with the gross pay for the pay period.
 Then, follow these steps:

 Items in this category are deductions that aren’t required by law.
 Rather, employees opt to have them withheld from their paycheck to lower their taxable income and payroll taxes.
-Contributions to a retirement account, such a 401(k); some health benefits; and commuter benefits qualify as voluntary pretax deductions.
+For example, voluntary pretax deductions might include contributions to a retirement account, such a 401(k); some health benefits, such as a flexible spending account (FSA); and commuter benefits.

 Pretax deductions are taken before mandatory payroll taxes are applied.
 For example, if an employee contributes $75 per paycheck to a 401(k) plan and $50 per month to their health insurance premium, you would subtract those two amounts from their gross pay to figure out their net pay.